-- 1. To review and scrutinise decisions made or proposed; the implementation or proposed implementation of policies or other actions taken or proposed in connection with the discharge of any function by the Leader/Cabinet/Cabinet Member or Council Officers or the discharge of any non-executive function. - 2.
-Review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and delivery of services. - Question the Leader and all Cabinet Members and senior Officers about their decisions and performance, whether generally in comparison with service plans and targets over a period of time, or in relation to particular decisions, initiatives or projects.

-- 4. Scrutinise the work of partnerships and partnership bodies in the local area. - 5.
+1. To review and scrutinise decisions made or proposed; the implementation or proposed implementation of policies or other actions taken or proposed in connection with the discharge of any function by the Leader/Cabinet/Cabinet Member or Council Officers or the discharge of any non-executive function.

+- 2. Review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and delivery of services. - 3.
+Question the Leader and all Cabinet Members and senior Officers about their decisions and performance, whether generally in comparison with service plans and targets over a period of time, or in relation to particular decisions, initiatives or projects. - 4.
+Scrutinise the work of partnerships and partnership bodies in the local area. - 5.
 Question and gather evidence from any person (with their consent where appropriate). - 6.
 To make reports or recommendations to the Cabinet or Council as appropriate with respect to the discharge of any function, and to make reports or recommendations to partners as may be appropriate. - 7.
 Convene a Call-In Sub-Committee to consider and determine a Call-In Notice and if necessary recommend that a decision made be reconsidered by the Cabinet or Council in accordance with the Call-In Procedure Rules at Part D of this Constitution. - 8.
 To act as the Council's designated Crime and Disorder Committee under the Police and Justice Act 2006. - 9.
 To undertake joint scrutiny of the Bassetlaw/Newark & Sherwood Community Safety Partnership with the appropriate overview and scrutiny committee of Bassetlaw District Council. - 10.
 Facilitate the process by which Councillors can refer single ward issues to PPI Committee. - 11.
 To fulfil all the functions conferred on the Council in relation to the scrutiny of health matters. - 12.
 Report annually to Full Council on the discharge of its functions. - 13.
-If the PPI Committee believes that a decision has been taken which: - (a) Was not publicised to ensure that appropriate notice was given of the decision; or - (b) Was the subject of the general exception procedure; or - (c) Was the subject of an agreement with the Chairman of the PPI Committee, or the Chairman of Council, or in their absence, the Vice-Chairman of the Council under the special urgency rule in Part D Section 6 of this Constitution or - (d) Was taken during a major emergency in accordance with the major emergency rule in Part D Section 6 of this Constitution;

-the Committee may require the Cabinet to submit a report to the Council within such reasonable time as the Committee specifies setting out the reasons for such urgency.
+If the PPI Committee believes that a decision has been taken which: - (a) Was not publicised to ensure that appropriate notice was given of the decision; or - (b) Was the subject of the general exception procedure; or - (c) Was the subject of an agreement with the Chair of the PPI Committee, or the Chair of Council, or in their absence, the Vicethe Committee may require the Cabinet to submit a report to the Council within such reasonable time as the Committee specifies setting out the reasons for such urgency.